Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Results

-\subsubsection{En-Fa Results}
+\subsection{En-Fa Results}

-The resulting Pearson correlation for our proposed methods on the En-Fa test data is shown in \cref{tab3}.
+The resulting Pearson correlation for our proposed methods on the En-Fa test set is shown in \cref{tab5}.
 To validate the performance of our method, we compare our results with QE scores derived from two popular multilingual sentence embeddings, i.e., LASER\footnote{\url{https://github.com/facebookresearch/LASER}} (Artetxe, 2018) and Sentence-BERT\footnote{\url{https://www.sbert.net/}} (Nils, 2019, 2020), as the baseline models.
-The cosine similarity scores between the sentence embeddings of the source sentence and the hypothesis are considered as QE scores for these models.
+The cosine similarity scores between the sentence embeddings of the source sentence and the hypothesis are considered as the QE scores for these models.

-The results show that both replacing untranslated words with the $\langle unk \rangle$ token and cross-lingual alignment of the pre-trained model improve the Pearson correlation of our QE metric, while using both of these improvements enhances the base XLMRScore for about 16\%.
-Also, our final method (Aligned-XLMR+Unk) performs much better than the sentence-level embedding baselines, i.e., correlated with the gold labels for about twice as much as the other unsupervised methods.
+The results show that both replacing untranslated words with the $\langle unk \rangle$ token (XLMR+Unk) and cross-lingual alignment of the pre-trained model (Aligned-XLMR-1-lang-pair) improve the Pearson correlation of our QE metric.
+Using both of these improvements together (Aligned-XLMR-1-lang-pair+Unk) enhances the correlation compared to the base XLMRScore by about 18\%.
+Also, \cref{tab5} shows that fine-tuning the pre-trained model on word alignments of the 5 intended language pairs altogether (Aligned-XLMR-5-lang-pair), as well as adding Hi-En to them (Aligned-XLMR-6-lang-pair), could further improve the results.
+This indicates that using the knowledge of related languages could help the model represent words in the targeted languages better.
+Furthermore, combining it with the strategy of replacing untranslated tokens in our final metric (Aligned-XLMR-6-lang-pair+Unk) gives the best results while outperforming the sentence-level embedding baselines by more than 50\%.

-\subsubsection{WMT21 Results}
+\subsection{WMT21 Results}

-For the WMT21 test data, we evaluate our methods on both tasks of post-editing effort (HTER) and Direct Assessment, to investigate how our proposed method performs for either of these tasks.
-Experimental results are shown in \cref{tab4}.
-Similar to the En-Fa results, the outcomes show that both strategies of replacing untranslated tokens and cross-lingual alignment of the pre-trained model would be beneficial and improve the Pearson correlation for almost all of the language pairs and both HTER and DA Tasks.
-The presented results correspond to the recall metric while computing XLMRScore (\cref{eq1}), as it shows better correlations in our experiments.
+For the WMT21 test data, we evaluate our methods on both tasks of post-editing effort (HTER) and Direct Assessment to investigate how our proposed method performs for either of these tasks.
+Experimental results are shown in \cref{tab6}.
+Similar to the En-Fa results, the outcomes show that both strategies of replacing untranslated tokens and cross-lingual alignment of the pre-trained model would be beneficial and improve the Pearson correlation for almost all the language pairs and both HTER and DA tasks.
+It can also be seen that fine-tuning the model on word alignments from all the languages together (Aligned-XLMR-6-lang-pair) helps the method get better results for all the language pairs.
+Furthermore, incorporating it with the replacement strategy of untranslated tokens (Aligned-XLMR-6-lang-pair+Unk) gives the best results for almost all the language pairs, as for En-Fa in the previous section.